Alexsidin/DevOps-Tech-Interview/devops-shell-task.md

 `You just helped $language_extension developer find the latest version of his code! .gitignore is created. $number files deleted.`

 #### How to submit your solution
-- Create your personal private repository in any popular version control platform (preferably github or gitlab).
+- Create your personal private repository in github.
 It is important to have your repository PRIVATE.
 We won't check solutions in public repository. <br>
 - Create README.md file and write a clear step by step instructions on how to run your script.
 Don't forget to mention permissions handling! <br>
 - We'll need a read permission to your repository to check your solution.
-That's why we will send you a username, and you should add it to your repository.
-Our recruiter will provide you with details.
+Add @lanavasilieva to your repository with Developer role